Old Ironsides (video game)

-Old Ironsides is a 1982 video game published by Xerox Educational Publications.
+Old Ironsides is a 1982 video game published by Xerox Educational Publications for the Apple II.

 Gameplay

 Old Ironsides is a game in which two players fight each other using ships armed with six guns on each side.

 Reception

 Computer Gaming World reviewed the game and stated that "Old Ironsides (OI) is an excellent example of a game that combines graphic/arcade features with strategic planning."
+Noting that it was not designed for solo play, InfoWorld said "It didn't hold my interest for more than a few minutes".